 Routine compliance monitoring inspections during the year under review found that activities at the site were well managed.
-There were no off site effects found from either dust or odour due to Downer's activities at the time of inspection.
+There were no offsite effects found from either dust or odour due to Downer's activities at the time of inspection.
 The asphalt plant was in operation on one of the three compliance monitoring inspections undertaken.

-In terms of potential dust issues it is considered that activities at the site were generally well managed.
-There were five exceedances of the particulate deposition rate guideline value, or the consent limit, however the highest results were due to the presence of vegetative matter, and all others were only minor exceedances of the limit, potentially also affected by vegetative matter.
+In terms of potential dust issues, it is considered that activities at the site were generally well managed.
+There were two exceedances of the particulate deposition rate guideline value, or the consent limit, however these results were attributed to the presence of vegetative matter as opposed to dust from site activities.